artiphilcial/tsystems-handson-2511/0_prerequisites/setup_IBM_account.md

 This guide walks you through the process of setting up your IBM Cloud account to access the workshop resources.

-## Prerequisites

-- A valid email address
-- Access to your email for verification and 2FA

 ## Setup Steps

 ### 1. Create an IBM ID